danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 that has me writing this text.
 There have been different frameworks at different times and those different frameworks have all come bundled with their own set of different limitations.
-It's difficult to take apart but I think that, at least sometimes those limitations inspired me.
+It's difficult to take apart but I think that, at least sometimes those limitations have inspired me.
 They  definitely affected the way my music sounded.
 One way that I like to think about these frameworks is the word project.
 Learning to play the guitar was a project.
 Learning to record myself playing guitar was another.
 Playing in a band came next.
 Learning to make songs